Flood Watch Downgraded | District of Invermere Area Updated: June 1, 2026

-The BC River Forecast Centre has issued a Flood Watch for the East Kootenay region, including the Upper Columbia and its tributaries around Fairmont Hot Springs and surrounding areas.
-This means river levels are rising and may approach or exceed bankfull.
-Flooding of areas adjacent to affected rivers is possible.
+The BC River Forecast Centre has downgraded the Flood Watch for the East Kootenay region, including the Fairmont Hot Springs and surrounding areas, to a High Streamflow Advisory effective 11:45 AM June 1, 2026.

 What is happening